Date of Last Revision

 Dr. Gang Cheng

 Shaffer, Jordan M., "Construction of Polyurethane Fabric Nanocomposites for use in Resistance Temperature Detectors-Effect of Polyurethane Concentration, Multi-Walled Carbon Nanotubes, and Oxidant" (2016).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 304.